ryogrid/articles/skiplist_en.md

 Let me summarize before continuing.

-- Because one node is a structure that contains multiple entries
+- Because one node contains multiple entries
-  - On-memory implementations are usually implemented in a way that one node corresponds to one entry (see below)
+  - On-memory implementations are usually implemented in a way that one node corresponds to one entry (please see later section)
-  - In contrast, the structure described above requires a structure in which one node contains multiple entries.
+  - In contrast, the structure described above requires storeing multiple entries.
-    - Sequential disk I/O considering OS page size (more efficient than random access), and data cache to hide slow disk I/O compared to main memory as much as possible, data needs to be handled in page units
+    - Sequential disk I/O considering OS page size (more efficient than random access), and data caching to hide slow disk I/O compared to main memory as much as possible, data needs to be handled in page units
     - The page size needs to be larger than 4KB based on the default settings of recent OSes, and as a result, it is reasonable to design a page that contains multiple entries
     - However, a structure that includes multiple entries may simply require logic expansion, and in many cases, processing that would be simple if handled on a one-to-one basis is no longer so
-- There was information on a method to enable parallel access to on-memory Skip Lists (see below), but as mentioned above, the data structure was different, so additional considerations were required when applying the method
+- There was information on a method to enable concurrent access to on-memory Skip Lists (please see later section), but as mentioned above, the data structure was different, so additional considerations were required when applying the method

 ## Logic design, etc.